2020-2023

 5.6.2

-5.7 Employee Evaluation
+5.7 Evaluation

-5.7.1 Probationary Period Employees
+5.7.1 Probationary Period Bargaining Unit Members

 5.7.2 Frequency of Evaluation

-5.7.3 Orientation
+5.7.3 Evaluation Orientation

-5.7.4 Pre-Conference Procedures
+5.7.4 Pre-Conference and Observation Procedures

 An individual pre-conference will be held prior to the evaluation of paraprofessionals.
-The administrative supervisor/administrative supervisor designee will establish the specific day(s) and time(s) for the observation(s) and will discuss the job duties that will be observed.
+The building administrator or supervisor will establish the specific day(s) and time(s) for the observation(s) and will discuss the job duties that will be observed.
 Any pre-conference held under this section shall precede an observation.
+Unscheduled observations of a paraprofessional may be conducted at any time; however, at least one (1) observation shall be with the knowledge of the paraprofessional.
+A written evaluation shall be based on evidence provided by the paraprofessional or evaluator and on actual observations of the bargaining unit member.

-5.7.5 Evaluation Procedures
+5.7.5 Pre-Conference Procedures

-5.8 Employee Orientation Meeting
+5.8 Orientation Meeting

 5.8.1 Orientation at Start of School Year

-5.8.2 Orientation for New Employees and Transfers
+5.8.2 Orientation for New Bargaining Unit Members

-5.9 Professional Development Opportunity
+5.9 Professional Development

 The District and Association recognize the value and importance of professional development and training for the purpose of successful job performance, individual improvement and effective operation of the District.
 To meet that purpose and address the needs of the bargaining unit members and District, specific professional development opportunities and trainings will be designed and provided, considering available resources, both human and financial.